top of page

 Curatorial Experience

-“XTRA: The Divine Self” CAV Gallery, Las Cruces, New Mexico - Dec 2021
+“Tú Eres Tú” (second iteration), CAV Gallery, Las Cruces, New Mexico - July 2023

 “El Santo Niño Project” CAV Gallery, Las Cruces, New Mexico - Jan 2022